Last updated on March 31st, 2022

-A basic home recording studio setup need include nothing more than a computer, audio interface, microphone and monitors.
+A basic home recording studio setup needs to include nothing more than a computer, audio interface, microphone and monitors.
 The cost of your studio setup will vary according to your tastes and ambition.

 If you want lush, vintage tones you’ll need to invest in a decent mic and interface, costing from £1,000 to as much as £40,000 for quality gear.
-But you can get good results spending around £200.
+You can get good results by spending around £200.

 |Portable vocal booth||£400||£1,200||£800|

-If your ambitions go beyond simply converting a room into a studio and you want to build a stand-alone property, even if you’re converting a property you own, expect to pay between £120,000 and £800,000 to spec it out to a level that impresses professional recording artists.
+If your ambitions go beyond simply converting a room into a studio and you want to build a stand-alone property, even if you’re converting a property you own, it’ll be costly.
+Expect to pay between £120,000 and £800,000 to spec it out to a level that impresses professional recording artists.